snowdrop/spring-boot-quickstart-istio/README.md

 The following instructions will let you to install 2 Spring Boot applications where the first is part of the Istio Site mesh `this is the Say Service` while the second that we call `Greeting service` is deployed as a standalone microservice.

+When, an external HTTP client will consume the service using either `curl` or `httpie` tools, then the following actions will take place :

 HTTP Client -> issue http request to call the `http://say-service/say` endpoint exposed by the Istio Ingress Proxy -> Address of the Say Service is resolved
--> request forwarded to the Envoy Proxy -> Pass HTTP Request to Say Service -> Call `http://greeting-service/greeting` -> Populate response which is returned
+-> request forwarded to the Envoy Proxy -> Pass HTTP Request to Say Service running within the pod -> Call the `http://greeting-service/greeting` service running within another pod -> Populate response which is returned

 To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to this Proxy, we are using a new Fabric8 Maven Plugin responsible to perform that enrichment process.